 But, is that true of most article writers?
 Certainly not.
 Also, it’s better not to rush article writing like that.
 Most of my own articles and essays take between 30 to 45 minutes, while ones that require more research can take me up to two hours to write.
 Still, there’s a time to write fast and fix things later.

 Write Fast, Fix Later

-Write Ahead, Always Be Ahead
+Write Ahead, Always Be on Schedule

 But, if you just get your ideas down and worry about making them full blown articles later, you’ll be in better shape.
 You can spend an entire day on a post, but when you come up to needing something new to post for the week, you may find yourself starting with next to nothing.
-It’s best to get the ideas down first, find the piece that’s most relevant to your target audience and/or interesting to you and go with fleshing that article out before moving on to the next one.
+It’s best to get the ideas down first, find the piece that’s most relevant to your target audience and/or interesting to you, then go with fleshing that article out before moving on to the next one.